Vladimir43565/Sizy/README.md

 ✅ Tip:

 Sizy is read-only, tiny (2 KB), and uses almost no CPU, RAM, or GPU.
 It’s safe to run on any computer with Python installed.

+(no linux and mac sorry but i don't know how to make for mac or linux it will work only for windows)